What Punch the Monkey Taught Us About Rejection

 Neglect Hurts - Ignoring someone’s needs or loneliness leaves lasting scars.

-So Do Small Cruelties - Even minor dismissals, snide comments, or behaviors can make someone feel unwanted.
+So Do Small Cruelties - Even minor dismissals or behaviors can make someone feel unwanted.

 Everyone Craves Belonging - Punch reminds us that basic acceptance and kindness cost nothing but mean everything.

-At some point, we’ve all been Punch, and at some point, we’ve all been the shitty monkeys who were making his life miserable.
-People can be harsh, selfish, and ridiculous.
+At some point, we’ve all been Punch and felt that rejection, and at some point, we’ve all behaved like the shitty monkeys who rejected him.
+Like monkeys, people can be harsh, selfish, and ridiculous.
 Assholes even.
-But here’s the thing: We have the power to choose our behavior, while monkeys are operating mostly on instinct.
+But here’s the thing: We, as people, have the power to choose our behavior, while monkeys are operating mostly on instinct.

 Next